 - Pain, especially while chewing

 - Teeth become loose and may start to shift, tilt and fall out

 - Extremely bad breath

 - Foul taste in the mouth

 - Exposed tooth roots

 Keep in mind that periodontal disease doesn’t just affect the mouth – your whole body may be impacted.
 Patients with untreated periodontal disease may eventually experience bone loss in the jaw and an increased risk of heart disease, respiratory disease and diabetes.
 If you’re pregnant, you may also be more likely to develop preeclampsia and deliver a baby with a low birth weight.

 To prevent the disease from escalating, you can seek treatment from a qualified dentist.
 Treatment options include both surgical and non-surgical.
 You may also be prescribed antibiotics to help fight the infection.

-to heal.
 Severe cases, however, will likely require surgery to reduce the size of the pockets that have formed due to bone loss.
 In some cases, regenerative procedures and periodontal plastic surgical procedures can correct damage caused by the disease.
 For example, bone grafts and gum grafts may be used to repair defects.
 Once the infection is removed, some patients may require dental implants if teeth that have been lost.